dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

  :dedent: 4

-The constructor uses `Dependency Injection <https://docs.asp.net/en/latest/fundamentals/dependency-injection.html>`__ to inject the database context into the controller.
+The constructor uses :doc:`Dependency Injection </fundamentals/dependency-injection>` to inject the database context into the controller.
 The database context is used in each of the `CRUD <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`__ methods in the controller.

 A request to the Movies controller returns all the entries in the ``Movies`` table and then passes the data to the ``Index`` view.